Drill4J/devtools-proxy/README.md

-# Node TypeScript Boilerplate
+# Chromestick

-Boilerplate repository to bootstrap Node app development with TypeScript
+A "sort-of-a-proxy" to poke Chrome DevTools on a [--remote-debugging-port](https://chromedevtools.github.io/devtools-protocol/#:~:text=exe-,--remote-debugging-port%3D9222,-Then) with HTTP calls

-- Make sure to check [BOILERPLATE.md](./BOILERPLATE.md) for pre-selected packages and customization options;
+Handy for communicating with Chrome instance launched in Docker container/on any remote machine

-- See [DEVELOPMENT.md](./DEVELOPMENT.md) for development & build instructions.
+See [DEVELOPMENT.md](./DEVELOPMENT.md) for development & build instructions